Young project groups have ignited the belief that today's young generation is gradually writing their own future - Photo: VGP/Tue Lam

 The 7th National Startup Festival has just ended at Ho Chi Minh City University of Technical Education, but the echoes of the spirit of innovation, creativity and aspiration from thousands of young people still linger.

-The vibrant atmosphere at the idea exhibition booths, expert forums, and passionate presentations by student groups fueled the belief that today's young generation is writing their own future.
+The vibrant atmosphere at the idea exhibition booths, the expert meeting forums, and the passionate presentations of student groups fueled the belief that today's young generation is writing their own future.

 Speaking at the festival, Deputy Minister of Education and Training Nguyen Thi Kim Chi shared: "Starting a business is not simply a career choice, it is the way each student learns how to create the future with their own hands and minds."

-From that spirit, Project 1665 “Supporting students to start a business” has accompanied for the past 7 years, gradually making start-ups a part of the school environment.
+From that spirit, Project 1665 “Supporting students to start a business” has been with us for the past 7 years, gradually making start-ups a part of the school environment.
 More than 120 universities have included start-ups in their training programs, many schools have established creative spaces, idea support centers, where students can experience and even be sent to grow with their ideas.

-Deputy Minister of Education and Training Nguyen Thi Kim Chi shared: Whether they win the prize or not, the important thing is that the students have really worked hard to create and fuel their startup dreams for themselves and the community - Photo: VGP/Tue Lam
+Deputy Minister of Education and Training Nguyen Thi Kim Chi shared: Whether they win the prize or not, the important thing is that they have truly worked hard to create and fuel their startup dreams for themselves and the community - Photo: VGP/Tue Lam

 However, the journey is not easy.
 Deputy Minister Kim Chi frankly said: “Many young people only have beautiful ideas on paper, not enough conditions to realize them.
 Lack of skills, lack of experience and lack of long-term support are gaps that we need to fill together.”

 There are still unfinished projects due to lack of capital, and fears of failure that have not been overcome.
-But from there, the call to build a synchronous startup ecosystem from policy, schools to businesses and the community becomes more urgent.
+But from there, the call to build a synchronous startup ecosystem from policy, school to business and community becomes more urgent.

-“Whether they win the prize or not, the important thing is that they have really worked hard to create and fuel their startup dreams for themselves and the community,” said Deputy Minister Kim Chi.
+"Whether they win the prize or not, the important thing is that they have truly worked hard to create and fuel their entrepreneurial dreams for themselves and the community," said Deputy Minister Kim Chi.

-In the context of digital transformation and comprehensive integration, entrepreneurship is no longer a matter of the economic or technological sectors alone.
-It is a common journey of young people who know how to dream and dare to act.
+In the context of digital transformation and comprehensive integration, entrepreneurship is no longer a matter of the economic or technology sector alone.
+It is a common journey of young people who dream and dare to act.

 Tue Lam